100 Plants to Feed the Bees

 The international bee crisis is threatening our global food supply, but this user-friendly field guide shows what you can do to help protect our pollinators.
 The Xerces Society for Invertebrate Conservation offers browsable profiles of 100 common flowers, herbs, shrubs, and trees that attract bees, butterflies, moths, and hummingbirds.
-The recommendations are simple: sow seeds for some plants — such as basil, rhododendron, and blueberries — and simply don’t mow down abundant native species, including aster, goldenrod, and milkweed.
-100 Plants to Feed the Bees will empower homeowners, landscapers, apartment dwellers — anyone with a scrap of yard or a window box — to protect our pollinators.
-Paperback, 239 pages, $17 to U.S. addresses, $37 to international addresses.
+The recommendations are simple: sow seeds for some plants—such as basil, rhododendron, and blueberries—and simply don’t mow down abundant native species, including aster, goldenrod, and milkweed.
+100 Plants to Feed the Bees will empower homeowners, landscapers, apartment dwellers—anyone with a scrap of yard or a window box—to protect our pollinators.
+Paperback, 239 pages.

 Available for a minimum donation of $56.
 You will also receive Xerces member benefits for one-year from the date of your donation (member benefits are not transferable if you ship this item as a gift).
 Click to view in our Gift Center.